raspberrypilearning/cress-egg-heads/worksheet.md

 Place the egg into an egg cup, then place the egg cup onto a plate.

 Use your finger and thumb to sprinkle some cress seeds onto the cotton wool; the plate will catch any excess.
 That's it; the egg head is now ready to grow.
-Place the egg cup in a place where it will receive sunlight during the day.
+Place the egg cup in a spot where it will receive sunlight during the day.

 ## Setting up the Camera Board

 Follow the [official instructions](http://www.raspberrypi.org/camera) to set up and test the Raspberry Pi Camera Board.
 Stop once you have successfully used a few of the example commands.

-Next set up the 360 Gooseneck Mount.
+Next set up the camera mount.
 This will allow you to aim the camera at the cress egg heads and hold it steady for the duration of the time-lapse recording.

 ![](images/camera-mount.jpg)